RIBA part 1 and part 2 architect jobs: how to get one

 Construction projects are a team effort.
-On a project generally, I work alongside structural engineer, quantity surveyors, topographical or building surveyors, arboricultural consultants, energy assessors and ecologists.
+On a project generally, I work alongside structural engineers, quantity surveyors, topographical or building surveyors, arboricultural consultants, energy assessors and ecologists.
 There are a number of other specialist professionals that we call upon on a project-by-project basis as required, for example rights-of-light consultants.

 What tasks would a part 1 architectural student undertake?

 They would do basic design and construction drawings, simple contract administration and accompanied site visits.
 It is unlikely a part I student would take a project lead unless it was a very simple and straight forward project.